The Founder Tax: The cost of founder-dependent revenue

 • Contact cleanup cut annual HubSpot spend by about 22%

 There was demand.
-The team had long established they could deliver results.
-But they lacked a repeatable sales system to capture leads and follow through before opportunities went cold.
+The team regularly delivered for clients.
+But they lacked a repeatable revenue system to capture leads and follow through before opportunities went cold.

-Once ownership, stage discipline, and weekly review were in place, the team could trust the pipeline and focus follow-up on high-value opportunities that closed quickly.
+Once ownership, stage discipline, and weekly review were in place, the team could trust the pipeline and focus follow-up where it mattered.

 Read the full case study

-• If you don’t trust your CRM, you’re paying the founder tax.
+• If you don’t trust your CRM or forecast, you’re paying the Founder Tax.

-• If deals still need the founder to move, scope, or close, you’re paying the founder tax.
+• If the founder still has to step in to scope, price, or close work, you’re paying the Founder Tax.

-• If marketing still can’t produce proof and assets sales uses and buyers trust, you’re paying the founder tax.
+• If marketing still can’t turn client insight into proof sales uses, you’re paying the Founder Tax.

-• If delivery still inherits ambiguity, weak scope, and preventable friction from the sale, you’re paying the founder tax.
+• If delivery still inherits weak scope and avoidable friction from sales, you’re paying the Founder Tax.

 James De Roche